Elementary Education Foundations

 Degrees & Certificates in Elementary Education Foundations

-The Associate in Science degree in Elementary Education Foundations prepares students for a major in elementary education at a 4-year college or university.
+The Associate of Science degree in Elementary Education Foundations prepares students for a major in elementary education at a 4-year college or university.
 It also is excellent preparation for students who wish to work as paraprofessionals or educational assistants in an elementary classroom.

 This degree incorporates all Minnesota Transfer Curriculum (MnTC) goals.
 The degree also includes the requirements for entrance into third-year courses in many other 4-year or private schools offering an elementary education major.Normandale has a partnership which enables students to obtain a 4-year elementary education degree from Minnesota State University, Mankato on the Normandale campus.
 Completion of the AS in Elementary Education Foundations degree does not guarantee entrance into any particular program.